Alex-Dobrynin/Controls.UserDialogs.Maui/readme.md

     });
 ```

-##### Note: there are some properties available only for Android or only for iOS
+##### Note: there are some properties available only for Android or only for iOS/macOS

 ## Powered By:

 * Android - Progress/Loading uses Redth's [AndHUD](https://github.com/Redth/AndHUD)
-* iOS - Progress/Loading uses Nic Wise's [BTProgressHUD](https://github.com/nicwise/BTProgressHUD)
+* iOS/macOS - Progress/Loading uses Nic Wise's [BTProgressHUD](https://github.com/nicwise/BTProgressHUD)

 # Frequently Asked Questions